KPMG: The top 4 skills to launch a career in blockchain

-Accounting firm KPMG says the hype around blockchain — the secure and transparent ledger behind technologies such as cryptocurrency — is finally fading, as businesses learn what blockchain is, what it is not, and what it will be capable of.
+Accounting firm KPMG says the hype around blockchain — the secure and transparent ledger behind technologies such as cryptocurrency — is finally fading as businesses learn what blockchain is, what it is not, and what it will be capable of.

-KPMG has further identified the top four skills needed if you want to have a career in blockchain.
+KPMG has further identified the top four skills you need if you want to have a career in blockchain.

-While it’s no panacea, blockchain is already helping businesses mitigate recalls and fraud, drive new process efficiencies and reduce costs.
+While it’s no panacea, blockchain is already helping businesses mitigate recalls and fraud, drive new process efficiencies, and reduce costs.
 This year, KPMG expects to see an increase in the number of companies exploring this technology — from identifying new business models to piloting projects and progressing to scalable solutions.

 As the noise around blockchain is quieting down, it will soon face a new challenge: a severe lack of talent.
 Somewhat surprisingly, a significant amount of the talent resides on college campuses.
-Younger generations witnessed the maturity and evolution of Bitcoin and blockchain, and as such, are the most interested in and comfortable with this technology.
+Younger generations have witnessed the maturity and evolution of Bitcoin and blockchain and are therefore the most interested in and comfortable with the technology.

 As a platform that transcends business silos, blockchain depends on teams with industry expertise and business acumen.
 New hires — whether a recent grad or an experienced professional — do not need to be technologists to be considered for a blockchain position.
 While these skills can be learned in non-technical roles, they are essential to successfully deploy — and most importantly, scale — blockchain solutions.